Santander Travel Guide

 Meanwhile, vast mountain ranges also mean plentiful game, hams, and cured sausages – local venison and wild boar make splendid grills.
 Above all, Cantabria is a region rich in wild foods – berries, chestnuts, walnuts, edible flowers, and herbs.
 For a while, the Basques, with their famous gastronomic societies, may grab most of the headlines; Cantabria is every bit as rewarding a destination for seasoned foodies.

 But where to start, one may ask?
 Santander boasts two world-class food markets – Mercado del Este and Mercado de la Esperanza – that are an obligatory part of any visit to Cantabria.
-The Mercado del Este was actually the first indoor market built in Spain, which opened in 1841.
-It was rebuilt and improved following damage from termites and today offers a feast for all the senses.
-The variety of local produce on offer is astonishing, not to mention the several excellent tapas bars packed with locals throughout the weekend.
+The Mercado del Este was the first indoor market built in Spain, which opened in 1841.
+It was rebuilt and improved following damage from termites, and today, it offers a feast for all the senses.
+The variety of local produce is astonishing, not to mention the several excellent tapas bars packed with locals throughout the weekend.
 The Mercado de Esperanza is no less exciting – housed in a 19th-century cast-iron structure behind Santander’s city hall, the market is perhaps the best introduction to local life.
 Two levels packed with seafood, meat, fruit, local wines, and cheeses await.

-Speaking of cheese, like Asturias, Cantabria boasts a superlative array of artisan cheeses.
+Speaking of cheese, like Asturias, Cantabria boasts an excellent array of artisan cheeses.
 One of our favorites is the creamy blue Picon Bejes-Tresviso, made from a blend of cow, goat, and sheep’s milk.
-The smoked Aliva and the fresh buttery Cantabria also tend to win most people over.
-Most famous of all though is the Cobreces, made from cows’ milk by the Cistercian monks in the Santa Maria de Viaceli monastery.
+Most famous of all, though, is the Cobreces, made from cows’ milk by the Cistercian monks in the Santa Maria de Viaceli monastery.

 One of the most excellent museums in northern Spain, it displays archeological treasures from caves in Cantabria, such as Neolithic ax heads, coins, pottery, and figurines.

 Welcome to Santander’s most handsome piece of waterfront.
-A seaside suburb located north of the headland, El Sardinero is a very sophisticated resort defined by its long graceful beach, backed by gardens, chic cafes and a majestic white casino.
+A seaside suburb in the north of the headland, El Sardinero is a sophisticated resort defined by its long graceful beach, backed by gardens, chic cafes, and a majestic white casino.

 A delightful village, Laredo’s excellent, long sandy beach has made it one of Cantabria’s most popular bathing resorts.
 The old town is terrific; narrow streets and charming squares are filled with tapas bars and cafes.
 When in Rome!